Lxnus/alphos-api/README.md

 ## Motivation
 Today there are many frameworks that are able to present very well performing A.I. algorithms like PyTorch, Tensorflow & Dl4j.
 The Problem is that all computations are performed on the client's computer.
-This may cost you hours to train a model or setup a model.
+This may cost you hours to train a model or set up a model.

 Our system is designed to build much easier advanced and complex models, that are computed remotely.
 We also provide algorithms that are specially designed to compute problem with new algorithms.
 With it you can optimize your services.